tylertitsworth/5th-age-srd/Species/Elf.md

 ##### Champion Feat

-Once per day, start a battle rolling a d4 for elven grace instead of a d6.
+Once per full recovery, start a battle rolling a d4 for elven grace instead of a d6.